 Born in London, Foday Mannah spent his formative years in delightful Sierra Leone where he studied English Language and Literature at Fourah Bay College.
-On graduation, he worked as a teacher and lecturer before migrating to the United Kingdom.
+On graduation, he worked as a teacher and lecturer before returning to the United Kingdom.

-Foday currently lives in Scotland where he is employed as a high school teacher of English.
-He holds an Msc in International Conflict and Cooperation from the University of Stirling and an MA with Distinctin in Professional Writing from Falmouth University.
+Foday currently lives in Scotland where he is employed as a teacher of English.
+He holds an Msc in International Conflict and Cooperation from the University of Stirling and an MA with Distinction in Professional Writing from Falmouth University.

 Further inspiration and ideas are provided by his other half Cynthia, and his daughters Tanaka and Mandipa.